apnihiser/CUCMCDR/README.md

 Installation:

+1) Decide how your going to host your application.
+I'm going to try to provide instructions for hosting on both apache and IIS, so I'll get back to you on that.
+For the meantime if you need to get this up and going there are many instructions available for getting flask hosted in all sorts of places.

+1) Create your virtual Environment
+    a)

+2) Install Modules, I installed the following:
+    a) Flask
+    b) flask-SQLalchemy
+    c) Flask-Migrate
+    d) flask-Security
-1) Create your Database.
+2) Create your Database.
-    a) run create.py to create the DB.
+    a) run create.py to create the DB
     b) migrate.py and update.py to make any changed to your database created from create.py
-    c) downgrade will do exactly what it says revert your last migration.
+    c) downgrade will do exactly what it says revert your last migration
     d) for more information on this please see https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database
-2) Config your config.py file.
+3) Config your config.py file.
-    a) You can change the name of the DB, Set your SECRET_KEY for CSRF security, change your login Hash and Salt Parameters.
+    a) You can change the name of the DB
+    b) Set your SECRET_KEY for CSRF security
+    c) Change your login Hash and Salt Parameters.
+4)

 Credits: I based much of the flask programming from both https://pythonprogramming.net/ and https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world